 Tania María Ríos Marrero is an herbal medicine maker, sporadic writer, aspiring farmer and librarian-in-training.
 This year she is growing ajíes dulces with her partner for the Truelove Seeds catalog.
 She is grateful to be learning and deepening her relationship to Puerto Rican foodways and medicine traditions through this seed keeping project.
 She is an apprentice at Truelove and is humbled by the community and the knowledge that is shared there.
 Instagram: @nochecita_.

 Amirah Mitchell has been working in agriculture and the food movement for over a dozen years, initially as a teen farm intern, team leader and board member at The Food Project in Boston, MA.
 She has since worked on urban farms in Massachusetts, Georgia and Pennsylvania, and delivers various agroecology workshops, including agroforestry, soil ecology, urban gardening, seed-keeping and more.
-Amirah is a practicing seed keeper of over two years, focusing on food crops of the African diaspora.
-Currently she is studying horticulture at Temple University and is spending her third season working at Truelove Seeds.
+Amirah is a practicing seed keeper of over four years, focusing on food crops of the African diaspora.
+She is received her degree in horticulture at Temple University and spent four seasons working at Truelove Seeds.
+In early 2022, Amirah launched her own African Diasporic seed farm, Sistah Seeds, where she grows dozens of seed crops for many communities and seed companies, including Truelove Seeds.
 Instagram: @sistahseeds.

 - Green Striped Cushaw Squash